You need good quality photos of your artwork either for use on your Facebook, website or for producing giclee prints or greeting cards.

 If possible use the camera's self timer to take the photo to keep your camera perfectly still, doing this creates a delay between when you press the shutter and the image being taken and avoids camera shake spoiling the image.

-There are lots of photo editing applications for processing your image - useful tools for not only checking the image in detail but also cropping the image and making any required colour and density adjustments.
+There are lots of photo editing applications for editing your image - useful tools for checking the image is in focus, cropping the image and also making any required colour and density adjustments.

 Adobe Photoshop Elements contains most of the features of the professional version of Photoshop, but with fewer and simpler options.
 It will do the job of image editing very well and costs less than £100.